Rebecca Smith

 Biography

-Reflecting her significant experience in copyright law, Rebecca is a member of the Management Committee of the Copyright Society of Australia.
+Reflecting her depth of expertise in copyright law, Rebecca is a member of the Management Committee of the Copyright Society of Australia.
+She also co-developed and co-teaches the UNSW postgraduate law course “Intellectual Property & Tech Commercialisation: Strategic Management of the Lifecycle of Innovation” (since 2019).

-After obtaining her legal qualifications at the University of Sydney, Rebecca trained at a Magic Circle law firm in London, where she spent time on secondment at a major international computer entertainment company and in Paris.
+Rebecca trained at a Magic Circle firm in London, where she spent time on secondment at a major global computer entertainment company and in Paris.
+She has a Bachelor of Laws (First Class Hons) and Bachelor of Arts from the University of Sydney.

 Experience